 1981 - Hafez resolves to root out Syria's Sunni militants from their strongholds.
 Membership of the Muslim Brotherhood is made a capital offence.
 In March and April security forces descend on Aleppo and Hama looking for militants.
 About 200 to 300 people are killed and sections of both cities are destroyed.

-Over a period of two weeks, entire sections of the Hama, including the architecturally significant ancient quarter, are reduced to rubble by tanks, artillery fire and warplanes.
+Over a period of two weeks entire sections of the Hama, including the architecturally significant ancient quarter, are reduced to rubble by tanks, artillery fire and warplanes.
 Between 5,000 and 25,000 people are killed, including about 1,000 soldiers.
 (It is likely that the real figure is somewhere near the lower end of the estimates.)

 Rifaat later denies involvement in the massacre, saying "I never entered Hama," and claiming that he was not in charge of Syria's security forces at that time.

-1983 - In November, Hafez suffers a severe heart attack and is hospitalised for several months.
+1983 - In November Hafez suffers a severe heart attack and is hospitalised for several months.

 Rifaat attempts to take advantage of his brother's illness and seize power.
 Units from the Defence Companies are dispatched around Damascus.
 However, troops loyal to Hafez confront the Companies and Rifaat's bid fails.

-1984 - In March, Hafez's health improves sufficiently to allow him to regain control of the country.
+1984 - In March Hafez's health improves sufficiently to allow him to regain control of the country.

 However, the rivalry between the brothers flares again in May when Hafez suffers a relapse.

 Order is restored by the end of the month.
-Rifaat is relieved of his command of the Defence Companies and, along with several of his military rivals, sent overseas on a "diplomatic mission."
+Rifaat is relieved of his command of the Defence Companies and, along with several of his military rivals, sent overseas on a "diplomatic mission".

 The Defence Companies are reorganised and absorbed into the broader military, depriving Rifaat of his power-base.

-1986 - As a result of political infighting over the question of who will succeed Hafez, Rifaat goes into exile in Europe, living in France, Switzerland and Marbella in southern Spain.
+Rifaat is allowed to return to Syria at the end of the year, but relations between the brothers remains tense.
+Rifaat goes into exile in Europe in 1986, living in France, Switzerland and Marbella in southern Spain.
 He is permanently escorted by about 30 bodyguards.

 2000 - Hafez dies from heart disease on 10 June.
 He is buried in the family cemetery at al-Qurdaha.